mmmoli/hallo/README.md

 # hallo

+## The Ask

+I'm looking for help with Code Reviews.

 ## Scenario

 There's a bunch of projects coming up.
 They may, or may not, happen.
 It's great for business, but how can we prepare ourselves properly?